taylorferran/taylorferran/README.md

 I'm a dev from Belfast with over four years industry experience, at the start of this year I decided to pivot my career into the web3 space.

 My main interest right now is Solidity development.
-I'm keen to work on cool products which require a smart contractor!
+I'm keen to work on smart contracts for cool products😎

 <div id="badges">
   <a href="https://www.linkedin.com/in/taylorferran/">